cjg/GVirtuS/README.md

     hg clone https://bitbucket.org/montella/gvirtus-devel

-In the folder “gvirtus-devel” there are two folders named “gvirtus” and “gvirtus.cudart”.
+In the directory “gvirtus-devel” there are two directories named “gvirtus” and “gvirtus.cudart”.

 “gvirtus” contains the framework.